Khadevis Robinson

-Khadevis Robinson (born July 19, 1976 in Fort Worth, Texas) is an American retired middle-distance runner and currently coaches both the men's and women's cross country teams along with being an assistant track coach for the Ohio State Buckeyes.
+Khadevis Robinson (born July 19, 1976 in Fort Worth, Texas) is an American retired middle-distance runner and currently serves as the Director of Track and Field for the TCU Horned Frogs.

 Robinson specialized in the 800 metres with his personal best time being 1:43.68 minutes, which he achieved in August 2006 in Rieti.
 He is a four-time US champion, both outdoors and indoors.
 He has competed at seven consecutive editions of the World Championships in Athletics, from 1999 to 2011.
-Robinson also represented the United States at the 2004 Athens Olympics and also the 2012 London Olympics.
+Robinson represented the United States at the 2004 Athens Olympics and the 2012 London Olympics.

 Biography

 Robinson was born in Dallas, Texas and grew up in Fort Worth, Texas.
 Robinson was raised by his Mother and his stepfather on the south side of Fort Worth.
 In an effort to harness his energy, his parents encouraged him to try out for all sports.
 Robinson played almost every sport as a child but he was particularly drawn to football.
 His love for football was intense, yet after breaking his wrist his Junior year, he started to focus on Track and Field.
 Robinson states that he only ran track and field because of the girls and to help him prepare for football.